chainer/chainer.org/_posts/2017-10-06-chainer-for-theano-users.md

 Actually, Chainer has pre-implemented `chainer.links.Convolution2D` class for convolution.
 So, you don't need to implement the code above by yourself, but it shows how to do the same thing written in Theano above.

 You can create your own parametric function by defining a class inherited from `chainer.Link` as shown in the above.
-What computation will be applied to the input is described in `__call__` method.
+The computation that will be applied to the input is described in `__call__` method.

 Then, how to use this class?